tel4vn-team/react-native-pitel-voip/docs/PUSH_NOTIF.md

 # Pitel Voip Push notification

 > **Warning**
+>
-> IOS only working on real device, not on simulator (Callkit framework not working on simulator)
+> - IOS only working on real device, not on simulator (Callkit framework not working on simulator)
+> - Please renew voip push notification certificate (iOS) once a year on Apple Developer and upload the certificate file to the [portal sdk](https://portal-sdk.tel4vn.com/).

 ## Pitel Flow